Membean is an incredibly effective way to learn words and permanently remember them.

 If you conflate two or more descriptions or ideas, you combine them in order to produce a single unit.

-A confluence is a situation where two or more things meet or flow together at a single point or area; a confluence usually refers to two streams joining together.
+A confluence is a situation where two or more things meet or flow together at a single point or area—usually where two streams join together.

 The adjective conjugal refers to marriage or the relationship between two married people.